 SBA 7(a) loan:

 This is the most popular SBA product.
-It provides flexibility to business owners looking for up to $5 million in financing.
+It provides flexibility to small business owners looking for up to $5 million in additional working capital.
 It can be used for real estate, refinancing existing debt, purchasing equipment, among other common uses.
 To qualify for this SBA loan, you’ll need to be a U.S. based, for-profit business.

 SBA 504 loan:

 The SBA 504 loan is typically more challenging to qualify for than the 7(a) loan, but they usually have fewer fees than other SBA financing options.
-Also, no additional collateral is required in order to qualify.
+Also, no additional collateral is required to qualify.
 You can use this SBA loan for startup costs, refinancing existing debt, repairing existing capital, among other uses.

 The SBA loans money to community-based non-profit, non-traditional lenders.
-Then, these lenders provide business owners with microloans up to $35,000.
-With an SBA Microloan, you can purchase inventory, furniture, equipment, and afford other business expenses.
+Then, these lenders provide business owners with loan amounts up to $35,000.
+With the SBA Microloan program, you can purchase inventory, furniture, equipment, and afford other business expenses.

 If your business experiences damage from a declared disaster, such as a drought, fire, storm, or flood, you can receive low-interest financing from the SBA to make it through the difficult time.
 SBA Disaster Loans can be used for inventory, real estate, equipment, restructuring debt, and other costs that will help you continue your business.

 The SBA provides lenders with up to a 90 percent guarantee on export loans.
 There are three types of export loans: Export Express, EWCP, and International Trade Loan Program.
 These SBA loans serves as a credit enhancement, and then the lenders can make the required export financing available.